spacebun/scrnaseq-pooledcelllines/results/README.md

 The subdirectories are organised as follows:

 * `dataset preparation`: For each sample, read in gene expression matrix and perform quality control, SCTRansform, RunPCA.
+To generate the Seurat objects of each sample, please run scripts [here](https://github.com/spacebun/scrnaseq-pooledcelllines/tree/master/scripts/dataset%20preparation).

   * `mono`
     * `april_2017`
       * SNU719-Aza-april2017